coderefinery/template-workshop-webpage/content/exercises.md

 ### Day 3 (collaborative Git)

-We will keep these exercises but **will change the description** so that there is less to read when participating in an exercise:
 - [Create a pull request](https://coderefinery.github.io/git-collaborative/centralized/#exercise-preparation) (30 min):
   Creating a branch and commit, pushing the branch, creating a pull request, and reviewing pull requests.
 - [Working with forks](https://coderefinery.github.io/git-collaborative/distributed/#exercise-preparation) (30 min).